Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![String date converter](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/StringDateConverter.png "[String date converter]")

-This extension is used to map a string attribute containing a date to another string attribute containing a date.
+This extension is used to map a date within a string attribute to a text attribute.
+Both, a string and a text field data type are allowed in the source attribute.
 The source as well as the destination date format are defined in the configuration.
 Further, additional modifiers can be defined to change the date by a defined time value.

 ### Possible data type mappings